 “Applicable Law” means, with respect to a party, all then-current domestic or foreign national, federal, state, provincial, or local: (a) laws (including common law), statutes, ordinances, regulations, by-laws, codes; (b) binding court orders, judicial, arbitral, administrative, ministerial or departmental judgments, or decrees; (c) orders, directives, treaty, policy, rule, notice, direction, guideline, or other requirement including any issued by any Governmental or Regulatory Authority; (d) Data Protection Law; and (e) ABAC Law, published or in force during the Term which applies to or is otherwise governing or regulating the party or its property, or the subject matter of the Agreement.
 Unless otherwise expressly set out in the Agreement, references in the Agreement to an obligation of Global Relay to comply with any Applicable Law will be interpreted as a Global Relay obligation to comply with Applicable Law that applies to Global Relay in its performance of the Services in that jurisdiction.
 Customer assumes responsibility for determining whether the Services are sufficient for Customer’s purposes with respect to Customer’s requirements under Applicable Law.

-“Appointment of Administrator Form” or “AoA Form” means the Direction & Release for Appointment of Administrator form required to be completed and executed by Customer to enable the appointment and removal (as applicable) of an Administrative User, which effectively comprises part of and is incorporated in the Agreement.
+“Appointment of Administrator Form” or “AoA Form” means the Direction and Release for Appointment of Administrator form required to be completed and executed by Customer to enable the appointment and removal (as applicable) of an Administrative User, which effectively comprises part of and is incorporated in the Agreement.

-“Archived Data” means the data of Customer that has been processed, ingested, and preserved in Global Relay Archive.
+“Archived Data” means the data of Customer that has been Processed, ingested, and preserved in Global Relay Archive.

-“Authorized Signatory” means the individual(s) that enters into a particular agreement on behalf of its business entity, is at least 18 years of age, and has the requisite power and is otherwise capable of and authorized to enter binding agreements on behalf such business entity.
+“Authorized Signatory” means the individual(s) that enters into a particular agreement on behalf of its business entity, is at least 18 years of age, and has the requisite power and is otherwise capable of and authorized to enter binding agreements on behalf of such business entity.

 “Billing Cycle” means the billing period with respect to the Services for which an invoice will be sent to Customer.
-The Billing Cycle shall be monthly if not otherwise specified in the applicable Order Form.
+The Billing Cycle shall be quarterly if not otherwise specified in the applicable Order Form.

 “Business Hours” means 9:00 am to 6:00 pm, Monday to Friday (North America is based on each North American time zone; Europe is based on GMT).